ikz87/picom-shaders/README.md

 ];
 ```
 Then the shader at `<absolute_path_to_shader>` will be applied to all windows with class `<window_class>`.
+Add as many rules as you want.

+Shaders will only work with `glx` backend.
 May or may not add more fun shaders.